Guilded-NET/Guilded-NET.github.io/references/Guilded.Commands.md

     Gets the splitting options that will be used while splitting command arguments.
 - **[CommandContainerInfo](CommandContainerInfo 'Guilded.Commands.CommandContainerInfo')** `Class`
   Represents the information about types that were declared as [commands](CommandAttribute 'Guilded.Commands.CommandAttribute').
-  - **[CommandContainerInfo(Type, CommandAttribute, CommandBase)](CommandContainerInfo.CommandContainerInfo(Type,CommandAttribute,CommandBase) 'Guilded.Commands.CommandContainerInfo.CommandContainerInfo(System.Type, Guilded.Commands.CommandAttribute, Guilded.Commands.CommandBase)')** `Constructor`
+  - **[CommandContainerInfo(Type, CommandAttribute, CommandParent)](CommandContainerInfo.CommandContainerInfo(Type,CommandAttribute,CommandParent) 'Guilded.Commands.CommandContainerInfo.CommandContainerInfo(System.Type, Guilded.Commands.CommandAttribute, Guilded.Commands.CommandParent)')** `Constructor`
     Initializes a new instance of [CommandContainerInfo](CommandContainerInfo 'Guilded.Commands.CommandContainerInfo') from the type.
   - **[Instance](CommandContainerInfo.Instance 'Guilded.Commands.CommandContainerInfo.Instance')** `Property`
     Gets the created instance of [the command](CommandAttribute 'Guilded.Commands.CommandAttribute') type for this command.